 Generally, a store does not have to give a refund or replacement if a customer simply changes their mind about a product.

-Some stores and chains have a policy to offer a refund, exchange or credit note if a customer changes their mind.
-Such policies should be clearly displayed at the point of sale or included on the business' website (if it has one), so customers can read it before buying.
+Some stores and chains have an in-store policy to offer a refund, exchange or credit note if a customer changes their mind.
+If so, this policy should be clearly displayed at the point of sale or included on the business’ website (if it has one), so customers can read it before buying.
 Stores that have such policies must abide by them.

 - 'No change-of-mind refunds on sale items'

 However, the in-store policy cannot take away the customer’s rights under the Australian Consumer Law.